 This LCAP acknowledges that the system as it is currently structured has failed to meet the needs of many students and the district has a long way to go before it realizes the vision set forth in the guiding principle.
-It is important that this acknowledgement guides goal setting and strategic planning.
+It is important that this awareness is used to guide goal setting and strategic planning.
 In addition, it is also important to recognize and celebrate successes when they occur.
-SCUSD's ongoing efforts include some key examples of success including the ongoing implementation of an effective Multi-Tiered System of Supports (MTSS) districtwide.
-This, and additional examples of success, are highlighted below along with an analysis of California School Dashboard data.
+SCUSD's ongoing efforts include some key examples of success.
+A primary example is the ongoing implementation of an effective Multi-Tiered System of Supports (MTSS) districtwide.
+This, and additional examples of success, are highlighted below along with an updated analysis of California School Dashboard data.